staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 ### Compare vault secrets and variables

-Both vault secrets and variables enable you to store and reference sensitive data in your local instance of Postman.
+Both vault secrets and variables enable you to store and reference data in Postman.
 One may be a better fit than the other, depending on your use case or preferences.

-[Vault secrets](#about-vault-secrets) enable you to store and reuse sensitive data only in your local instance of Postman.
-This enables you to keep your sensitive data hidden from other Postman users, and prevent other users from using your vault secrets.
+[Vault secrets](#about-vault-secrets) enable you to store and reuse sensitive data only in your local instance of Postman, and it isn't synced to the Postman cloud.
+This enables you to keep your sensitive data hidden from collaborators, and prevent collaborators from using your vault secrets.
+Vault secrets are masked by default, and only you can unmask them.
+Your sensitive data is also encrypted in your Postman Vault, requiring your vault key to gain access.

-[Variables](docs/sending-requests/variables/) enable you to store and reuse the same value, such as URLs or API keys, in multiple places.
-You have the following options for storing sensitive data in variables:
+[Variables](/docs/sending-requests/variables/) enable you to store and reuse the same value, such as URLs or API keys, in multiple places.
+The following includes some options for storing data in variables:

-* You can add sensitive data as the [current value](/docs/sending-requests/variables/#initial-and-current-values) of a variable.
+* You can add data as the [current value](/docs/sending-requests/variables/#initial-and-current-values) of a variable.
 This means the value is local to your instance of Postman and it isn't synced to the Postman cloud.
-Note that you can choose to [persist a variable](/docs/sending-requests/variables/#sharing-and-persisting-data), which syncs the current value to the Postman cloud and shares it with workspace members.
+You can choose to [persist a variable](/docs/sending-requests/variables/#sharing-and-persisting-data), which syncs the current value to the Postman cloud and shares it with collaborators.

-* You can mask sensitive data (initial and current values) for all workspace members by setting the variable type as [secret type](/docs/sending-requests/variables/#variable-types).
-Workspace members with access to the workspace can use a secret type variable, but they can't see the actual value.
+* You can set the variable type as [secret type](/docs/sending-requests/variables/#variable-types) in global and environment variables.
+This enables you to mask sensitive data in the initial and current values.
+Collaborators with access to the workspace can [view a secret type variable's values](/docs/sending-requests/variables/#viewing-and-changing-secret-variable-values).
+Also, collaborators with additional permissions can [change the variable type](/docs/sending-requests/variables/#changing-from-secret-to-default-variable-type), unmasking it for collaborators.

 ## Access your Postman Vault